Why is a Dentist Not an Orthodontist?

 Should I Seek Out an Orthodontist or a Dentist?

-Seeking out dentists can work if you’re looking for a more generalized dental care routine, but for braces or Invisalign procedures, you’re better off seeking the expertise of orthodontists and their extended schooling.
+Seeking out dentists can work if you’re looking for a more generalized dental care routine.
+For braces or Invisalign procedures, you’re better off seeking the expertise of orthodontists and their extended schooling.

 Orthodontists for You!

-You and your family will be extremely pleased with the quality of care and professional service we offer at Nease and Higginbotham.
-Our team is made up of only the finest customer service representatives and orthodontists; not only will you be able to take advantage of the practical experience of our seasoned orthodontists, but you’ll also be able to know and understand how a visit to our practice differs from a standard visit to a dentist’s office!
+Accordingly, you and your family will be extremely pleased with the quality of care and professional service we offer at Nease and Higginbotham.
+Our team is made up of only the finest customer service representatives and orthodontists, like Dr. Nease; not only will you be able to take advantage of the practical experience of our seasoned orthodontists, but you’ll also be able to know and understand how a visit to our practice differs from a standard visit to a dentist’s office!

-Feel free to call or stop by and set up an appointment today.
-We’re looking forward to working with you and answering any questions you may have along the way – we know that visiting orthodontists is a scary experience for your children (and adults too at times!), and we want to make sure your experience is a pleasant one and that you understand what we’re doing every step of the way.
-Call, email, or stop by for a visit today and help improve your family’s dental health – and their bright, smiling faces!
+Finally, we’re looking forward to working with you and answering any questions you may have along the way.
+We know that visiting orthodontists is a scary experience for your children (and adults too at times!).
+Thus, we want to make sure your experience is a pleasant one and that you understand what we’re doing every step of the way.